ryanq47/WhisperNet/readme.md

-(Yet another) Command and Control (C2) Infrastructure Setup Tool.
+(Yet another) Command and Control (C2)/ Offensive Infrastructure Tool.
 Where I aim to be different (or at least keep this project somewhat relevant) is in its flexibility.